ysyk2021/the-power-of-persistence-overcoming-your-weaknesses-and-achieving-success/src/chapter-4-1.md

-# Techniques for Building Self-Awareness in Relation to Persistence

 In this chapter, we will explore techniques for building self-awareness in relation to persistence.
 Self-awareness is the ability to understand and recognize our own thoughts, emotions, strengths, and weaknesses.
 By developing self-awareness, we can better understand our motivations, obstacles, and the role persistence plays in our lives.
 Let's explore some effective techniques for building self-awareness in relation to persistence.